 All safaris are worth exploring.
 Imagine sitting in a boat surrounded by lush green forest and animals just doing their regular business and birds flying all over.

 Some national parks like Pench, known for being the setting of Mowgli allow you to live in tree houses.
-There are some forests with lovely tribal villages or forts and this where you get to explore nature and ancient aboriginal culture.
+There are some forests with lovely tribal villages or forts and this is where you get to explore nature and ancient aboriginal culture.

 Read More – Our Complete Guide to Planning Wildlife Holidays